 3. Seek blessings at the Bhimashankar Jyotirlinga Temple

 Home to one of the 12 Jyotirlinga shrines in the country, the Bhimashankar Temple is located on the banks of the Bhima river (Chandrabhaga).
 Located inside a lush meadow in the forest reserve, the temple typically plays host to a great number of devotees dancing outside the gates as if in a trance.
 And this number increases monstrously on the day of Maha Shivratri when the temple itself turns into a riot of colours and festivities.
 Built-in the Nagara style of architecture, Bhimashankar Temple displays ancient Vishwakarma sculptors built in the mid-18th century, as well as new structures built later.
 Though the temple is open throughout the year for devotees who come to Pune to visit the popular Bhimashankar Jyotirlinga, it’s not advisable to visit during Summers.

 4. Go on a trekking tour

-The Sidhi Ghat Route (Ascending Trek): More dangerous of the two, Sidhi Ghat trek requires trekkers to climb vertical hills and rocky terrains, thus the name Ascending Trek.
+The Sidhi Ghat Route (Ascending Trek): More dangerous of the two, the Sidhi Ghat trek requires trekkers to climb vertical hills and rocky terrains, thus the name Ascending Trek.
 It is much more suitable for experienced trekkers and hard-core adrenaline junkies because of its complex nature.
-The Sidhi Ghat route got its name from the three ladders, or ‘Sidhi’ (ladder) that have been placed along this tricky trail.
-This route turns all the more slippery and treacherous during rains, which is why most adventure hungry souls opt for this trek during the Monsoons.
+The Sidhi Ghat route got its name from the three ladders or ‘Sidhi’ (ladder) that have been placed along this tricky trail.
+This route turns all the more slippery and treacherous during rains, which is why most adventure-hungry souls opt for this trek during the Monsoons.